blackflux/lambda-serverless-api/README.md

 To customize rate limiting, the package options are passed as `limiter` into the constructor.

-By default rate limiting uses the client ip (`requestContext.identity.sourceIp`).
-This can be customized by using `rateLimitTokenPath` to target a different key on the lambda event.
+By default rate limiting uses the client ip (`[requestContext.identity.sourceIp]`).
+This can be customized by using `rateLimitTokenPaths` to target a different key on the lambda event.

 ## Logging Api Errors / Exceptions